yunpengn/CS2103T/software_engineering_complete.md

 ### Class diagram

-UML class diagrams describe the structure (but not the behavior) of an OOP solution.
+UML class diagrams describe the structure (but not the behaviour) of an OOP solution.
 It is probably the most commonly used UML diagram among OOP programmers.

 - Use a rectangle to represent a class, which will be divided into three parts vertically, used to write class name, attributes and methods, respectively;
 	- However, you can _omit_ the 2<sup>nd</sup> compartment for attributes and the 3<sup>rd</sup> compartment for methods.